wonsunahn/CS1632_BeanCounter/README.md

 * BeanCounterBuggy.jar - A buggy implementation of bean counter.

-* runJPF\*.bat / runJPF\*.sh - Scripts to run JUnit tests on bean machine with JPF enabled.
+* jpf-core/runTest.bat and jpf-core/runTest.sh - Scripts to run JPFJUnitTest on

-* BeanCounter.win.jpf, BeanCounter.macos.jpf - JPF configuration files for Windows or Mac/Linux

-You are asked to fill in and modify 3 files: BeanCounterLogicImpl.java, BeanImpl.java, JPFJUnitTest.java.
+  top of JPF.  / You are asked to fill in and modify 5 files:
+BeanCounterLogicImpl.java, BeanImpl.java, BeanCounterLogicTest.java,
+BeanTest.java, and JPFJUnitTest.java.
 The first two files complete the bean counter implementation.
-The last file tests the implementation using the Java Path Finder model checker via the JUnit framework.
+The third and fourth files are JUnit tests for the two implementation files.
+The last file tests the implementation using the Java Path Finder model checker.
 Take care that you limit your modifications to these three files as all the other files will be ignored in your submission.
 Also, take care that you do not change the public interfaces of BeanCounterLogic and Bean as GradeScope relies on them.

 I expect you to employ test-driven development (TDD) for this project and fully embrace it.
 I can guarantee you that it will shorten development time.
 You